icon-project/goloop/doc/icon_config.md

 validationPenaltyCondition defines consecutive validation fail count that imposes penalty on PRep.

 ### consistentValidationPenaltyCondition, consistentValidationPenaltyMask
-Along with validationPenaltyCondition, Sanction can be imposed based on a consecutive count of failures of validating. consistentValidationPenaltyCondition defines the cumulative validation fail count that imposes penalty on the PRep and consistentValidationPenaltyMask defines the number of opportunities of it.
+Along with validationPenaltyCondition, Sanction also can be imposed based on a cumulative count of failures of validating. consistentValidationPenaltyCondition defines the cumulative validation fail count that imposes penalty on the PRep and consistentValidationPenaltyMask defines the number of opportunities of it.